kizitomayanja/internship-assessment/README.md

 # Sunbird AI Internship Assessment Exercise

+translate.py has been placed in the folder named 'exercises'

 This assessment consists of 2 parts:
 - Programming exercises.
 - Build a simple command line app using the Sunbird AI API.